Rebecca Long-Bailey: Starmer leadership

 Long-Bailey was sacked by Starmer on 25 June 2020, after using Twitter to share an interview with British actress Maxine Peake in which Peake said that the practice of police officers in the United States kneeling on someone's neck was "learnt from seminars with Israeli secret services".
-Peake and The Independent, the outlet the interview had come from, both retracted the claim, which had been linked to a report by Amnesty International.
+Peake and The Independent both retracted the claim, which had been linked to a report by Amnesty International.
 Amnesty said that they had never reported that Israeli security forces had taught the technique.
 Long-Bailey described Peake as an "absolute diamond", before using a second tweet to say that she did not endorse "all aspects" of the interview.
-Prior to being dismissed, she was instructed to delete both tweets by Starmer's office but refused, and HuffPost UK said it was told that she refused to take phone calls from Starmer's office.
+Before being dismissed, she was instructed to delete both tweets by Starmer's office but refused, and HuffPost UK said it was told that she refused to take phone calls from Starmer's office.
 Long-Bailey said: "I had asked to discuss these matters with Keir before agreeing what further action to take, but sadly he had already made his decision."

 Long-Bailey was one of six Labour rebels to vote against the successful renewal of the Coronavirus Act 2020, which continued granting the government emergency powers to tackle the COVID-19 pandemic.
 She argued the government act denied parliamentary scrutiny and allowed "clumsy and asymmetric authoritarianism", in reference to police powers to detain potentially infectious people.

+Due to the 2023 review of Westminster constituencies, Long-Bailey's constituency of Salford and Eccles was abolished, and replaced with Salford.
+At the 2024 general election, Long-Bailey was elected to Parliament as MP for Salford with 53.2% of the vote and a majority of 15,101.

+In July 2024, Long-Bailey was one of seven Labour rebels who voted in favour of a SNP motion to scrap the two-child benefit cap.
+As a result, she, along with the six other rebels, had the whip suspended for six months.